revelbar/revelbar.github.io/_posts/2018-07-22-chosen_topic.md

 For this project, I would like to look into the correlation between internet usage and income per person and employment rate.
 I got a lot of benefits from my access to (free!!!!) online resources.
 I don't think I would've survived my college education without its help, and plenty of the skills I self-learned from it certainly got me farther in both my thesis and personal life.
-As such, I want to see whether access to internet is a big ingredient to citizen productivity.
+These benefits in my personal academic life will have a positive impact on my career, and I would like to know if that is also the case with others.
+As such, I want to see whether access to internet will lead to better employment opportunities across populations

 I've added, as part of my personal code book, the following variables: